awslabs/aws-encryption-sdk-specification/framework/branch-key-store.md

 If the branch key fails to decrypt, this operation MUST fail.

-This GetBranchKeyVersion MUST construct [beacon key materials](./structures.md#beacon-key-materials) according to [Branch Key Materials From Authenticated Encryption Context](#branch-key-materials-from-authenticated-encryption-context).
+This GetBranchKeyVersion MUST construct [branch key materials](./structures.md#branch-key-materials) according to [Branch Key Materials From Authenticated Encryption Context](#branch-key-materials-from-authenticated-encryption-context).

 This operation MUST return the constructed [branch key materials](./structures.md#branch-key-materials).